rermert/CompInfo/README.md

   <content>

 # CompInfo
-A script that takes Powershell queries to gather information on your local or remote Windows machines.
+A script that uses Powershell queries to gather information on your local or remote Windows machines.

 ## Installation
 Download and extract the zip file.